mahavedalla/mahavedalla/docs/en/questions/dhamma/discussion-of-seclusion/discussion-of-seclusion-itself/whether-seclusion-can-be-an-expression-of-love-for-all-beings.md

 ---
-Question: Whether solitude can be an expression of love for all beings?
+Question: Whether seclusion can be an expression of love for all beings?
 Category: Viveka
 Tags:
 Sutta References: